learn-co-curriculum/phase-3-while-and-until-looping-readme/README.md

-# Looping with 'while' and 'until'
+# Looping with while and until

 ## Objectives